TabLeak: Tabular Data Leakage in Federated Learning: Conclusion

 \section{Conclusion}

-In this work we presented \OurMethod{}, the first data leakage attack on tabular data in the setting of federated learning (FL), obtaining state-of-the-art results against both popular FL training protocols in the tabular domain.
-As tabular data is ubiquitous in privacy critical high-stakes applications, our results raise important concerns regarding practical systems currently using FL.
-Therefore, we advocate for further research on advancing defenses necessary to mitigate such privacy leaks.
+In this work, we explored data leakage in tabular FL using \OurMethod{}, the first data leakage attack on tabular data, obtaining state-of-the-art results against both popular FL training protocols, and uncovering the excessive vulnerability of tabular FL, breaking several setups previously thought of as safe.
+As tabular data is ubiquitous in privacy critical applications, our results raise important concerns regarding practical systems currently using FL.
+Therefore, we advocate for further research on advancing provable defenses.